Become a Texas Notary

 How do I change my name on my notary commission in Texas?

-Updating your official notary name after a name change is optional.
+Updating your official commission name after a name change is optional.
 You may continue to perform notarial acts under the name you are commissioned under until your commission term expires.

-If you wish to update your notary name while your notary commission is active, you must:
+If you would like to update your commission name while your notary commission is active, you must:

 The secretary of state will issue an amended commission reflecting the name change and the effective date of the change, provided there are no errors or omissions on the notary’s name change request.